nova0nebula/Azure-Core/docs/README.md

 1. **Programming Solutions**: A variety of coding solutions in languages like Python, JavaScript, C++, and more.
 2. **Programming Guides**: In-depth tutorials and best practices for popular programming languages and tools.
-3. **School Notes**: A collection of study materials and notes for different school subjects.
-4. **Contributions**: Contribute your own solutions, guides, or educational materials to Azure Core.
+3. **Contributions**: Contribute your own solutions, guides, or educational materials to Azure Core.
-5. **Azure Terminal**: A custom modular terminal.
+4. **Azure Terminal**: A custom modular terminal.

 ---